dockstore/dockstore-documentation/docs/advanced-topics/best-practices/wdl-best-practices.rst

 Best Practices
 --------------

-Following are some best practices for creating tools.
-Our intention is that this document will evolve as descriptor languages evolve so feel free to provide suggestions and/or improvements.
+The following are some best practices for creating tools.
+As descriptor languages change, so should this document; feel free to provide suggestions and/or improvements.

 In this tutorial, we will be using the same example from our getting started with WDL tutorial, `dockstore-tool-bamstats <https://github.com/CancerCollaboratory/dockstore-tool-bamstats/blob/develop/Dockstore.wdl>`__.